 Louisiana, much like the majority of US states, follow the at-fault system of auto insurance.
 In other words, each automobile insurance Louisiana provider pays for the damages inflicted on others by their drivers.

 In an at-fault system, every driver must assume responsibility for their mistakes.
-In the event of an at-fault accident, your carrier will indemnify you by paying up the other party, up to your policy limit.
+Therefore, in the event of an at-fault accident, your carrier will indemnify you by paying up the other party, up to your policy limit.

 The other party can file a suit against you if they don’t agree with the payout amount or want compensation for non-economic damages, such as pain, anxiety, or suffering, or uncompensated economic damages, such as lost wages.